 Published June 13, 2019

-What does social media have to do with your marketing funnel?
 With the clear prominence of social media in our day-to-day lives, there are countless opportunities to reach consumers in new and exciting ways.
-In fact, 21% of consumers are more likely to buy from brands that they can follow on social, and 37% of consumers find purchase inspiration through social media.
+In fact, 21% of consumers are more likely to buy from brands they can follow on social.
+37% of consumers find purchase inspiration through social media.